 People often ask 'What is AI?' and 'Where is the AI in VisiRule?' and 'Can I see the AI?'
 This page attempts to answer these questions.

 You may be thinking that Artificial intelligence (AI) is some new area of computing, based on Deep Learning, which plans to build intelligent machines to take over from humans?
 Wrong!!

-AI is some super new idea?
+Is AI some super new idea?

-When will AI Replace Humans?
+When will AI replace Humans?

 AI is dumb, stupid!

 AI is dumb; but even dumb things can appear smart and to do 'clever' things.